Capital One Quicksilver vs. Chase Freedom Unlimited: Which is best for you?

 If you’re a sports or music enthusiast, you can find offers through the Quicksilver account that may not be available elsewhere.
 The same goes for culinary experiences for individuals who love great dining options.

 Are you hoping to transfer balances from other credit cards that carry high APR rates?
-If so, do it on this card in the first 15 months for the 0% introductory APR plus a 3 percent fee.
-Chase Freedom Unlimited’s introductory offer for balance transfers is the same 0% APR plus a 3 percent fee, but transfers must be made within 60 days of account opening.
+If so, do it on this card in the first 15 months for the 0% introductory APR plus a 3% fee.
+After that, there is a variable APR of 15.49% – 25.49%.
+Chase Freedom Unlimited’s introductory offer for balance transfers is the same 0% APR plus a 3% fee, but transfers must be made within 60 days of account opening.

 The case for the Chase Freedom Unlimited card